 Asian Sensation

 Due to significantly lower income levels in previous generations, Millennials in developing countries are the first real consumers in these markets.
-This makes them eager consumers that love to travel.
+This makes them eager consumers who love to travel.

 Connectivity - a Basic Human Need